cloudfoundry-attic/lattice-release/README.md

  dial tcp: lookup receptor.192.168.11.11.xip.io: no such host
 ```

+_Resolution Steps_

+1. Follow [these instructions](https://support.apple.com/en-us/HT202516) to reset the DNS cache in OS X.  There have been several reported [issues](http://arstechnica.com/apple/2015/01/why-dns-in-os-x-10-10-is-broken-and-what-you-can-do-to-fix-it/) with DNS resolution on OS X, specifically on Yosemite, insofar as the latest beta build of OS X 10.10.4 has [replaced `discoveryd` with `mDNSResponder`](http://arstechnica.com/apple/2015/05/new-os-x-beta-dumps-discoveryd-restores-mdnsresponder-to-fix-dns-bugs/).

-First, check your networking DNS settings.
+1. Check your networking DNS settings.
 Local "forwarding DNS" servers provided by some home routers can have trouble resolving `xip.io` addresses.
 Try setting your DNS to point to your real upstream DNS servers, or alternatively try using [Google DNS](https://developers.google.com/speed/public-dns/) by using `8.8.8.8` and/or `8.8.4.4`.

-Unfortunately `xip.io` itself also sometimes returns similar "no such host" errors.
-The recommended alternative is to follow the [dnsmasq instructions](docs/dnsmasq-readme.md), pass the `LATTICE_SYSTEM_DOMAIN` environment variable to the vagrant up command, and target using `lattice.dev` instead of `192.168.11.11.xip.io` to point to the cluster, as follows:
+1. If the above steps don't work (or if you must use a DNS server that doesn't work with `xip.io`), our recommended alternative is to follow the [dnsmasq instructions](docs/dnsmasq-readme.md), pass the `LATTICE_SYSTEM_DOMAIN` environment variable to the vagrant up command, and target using `lattice.dev` instead of `192.168.11.11.xip.io` to point to the cluster, as follows:

 ```
 LATTICE_SYSTEM_DOMAIN=lattice.dev vagrant up
 ltc target lattice.dev
 ```

+> `dnsmasq` is currently only supported for **vagrant** deployments.

 ### Miscellaneous